tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 **\* Lab Exercises**

-CD to your home directory
+CD to your downloads directory

-1. $ `cd ~/`
+1. $ `cd ~/Downloads`

 Lists directory contents separated by a comma.

 2. $ `ls -m`

-CD to the ascii-art directory you extracted from the zip file
+CD to the ascii-art directory you extracted from the zip file if you did not extract the zip file run the `unzip ascii-art.zip` command

 3. $ `cd ascii-art`